studentyaoshi/IACRC/README.md

 ```

 Name: a character of the name of your data. </br></br>
-Genotype: the absolute path of the binary genotype data, including .bed .bim .fam, the format can be found here http://zzz.bwh.harvard.edu/plink/data.shtml#bed. </br></br>
+Genotype: the absolute path of the binary genotype data, including .bed .bim .fam, the format can be found [here](http://zzz.bwh.harvard.edu/plink/data.shtml#bed). </br></br>
 Phenotype: </br>
-When the Disease_Type is `classified` or `continuous`, the phenotype indicates the absolute path of the phenotype data, which contains three columns, Family ID, Individual ID and Phenotype, the format can be found here http://zzz.bwh.harvard.edu/plink/data.shtml#pheno.</br>
+When the Disease_Type is `classified` or `continuous`, the phenotype indicates the absolute path of the phenotype data, which contains three columns, Family ID, Individual ID and Phenotype, the format can be found [here](http://zzz.bwh.harvard.edu/plink/data.shtml#pheno).</br>
 When the Disease_Type is `classified_cov`, the phenotype indicates the phenotype with covariates and header divided by tab:

 ```